Drawings are the core of a strong portfolio

 Paintings only show the finished product, you don’t get to go behind the scenes the way you would if you look at an artist’s drawings.

 Don’t know where to start?
-Our list below of both art historical and contemporary artists who work in drawing will get you started, click on the links below or just do a Google Image search with their name, and tack on “drawing.”
+Our Resources section lists both art historical and contemporary artists who work in drawing will get you started, just do a Google Image search with their name, and tack on “drawing.”

 Historical drawings show evidence of mistakes you can learn from